-BCIT's prime concern is the safety of the institute's community.
-All threats to BCIT will be treated seriously and investigated immediately by Safety, Security and Emergency Management.
+The safety of Annacis Island community is of prime concern.
+All threats will be treated seriously and investigated immediately.
 Note as much information as possible about the bomb threat, including the following:

-- Time the call was received - Telephone number on which the call was received - Exact words of the person making the call (including location of bomb and any time factor involved) - Voice (child or adult, male or female, accent, whether or not the voice is familiar) - Approximate age - Noises (any background noises including traffic, music, etc.)

-Obtain as much information as possible from the source of the bomb threat, including:

-Time of explosion, type of bomb, location of bomb, reason why bomb was placed, appearance of bomb or packaging, and name of caller
+- Time the call was received - Telephone number on which the call was received - Exact words of the person making the call (including location of bomb and any time factor involved) - Voice (child or adult, male or female, accent, whether or not the voice is familiar) - Approximate age - Noises (any background noises including traffic, music, etc.) Obtain as much information as possible from the source of the bomb threat, including: - Time of explosion, type of bomb, location of bomb, reason why bomb was placed, appearance of bomb or packaging, and name of caller